Glendale Disability Claims Lawyer

 - Chronic orthopedic

 - Psychiatric complaints

 These and other injuries can permanent impact your ability to work and earn a living for yourself and your family, but workers’ compensation can help.
 As an injured employee in the state of California, you have the right to seek compensation when you suffer serious, life-altering injures on the job.
 Glauber Berenson Vego is here to help guide you through this process and fight for the maximum benefits you are owed.

 Request a Free Consultation Today

-Find out more about available temporary and/or permanent disability benefits by calling our law office to schedule a free initial appointment.
-We have offices in Glendale, Downey, and Los Angeles and proudly serve clients throughout the San Gabriel Valley and the Greater Los Angeles Area.
+Find out more about available temporary and permanent disability benefits by calling our law office to schedule a free initial appointment.
+We have offices in Glendale, Downey, and Los Angeles and proudly serve clients throughout the San Fernando Valley, San Gabriel Valley and the Greater Los Angeles Area.
 For more than 30 years, our firm has been successfully representing the rights of injured workers and their families, and we are ready to help you, too.

-We provide free initial consultations and contingency fees, meanings you do not owe anything unless/until we recover compensation for you.
+We provide free initial consultations and contingency fees, meaning you pay no fee until we recover compensation for you.
 Our team offers legal services in English, Spanish, and Farsi and is happy to discuss your needs during a complimentary consultation and case evaluation.

 “Ryan is an amazing lawyer and, was always willing to answer any questions I had.
 He was also quick to get me appointments to help with my injuries.”- Former Client